 Migraines aren’t Headaches.
 Lets find out why.

-Migraines are not just a headache and this dismissal is often the bane of migraines sufferers’ patience.
-Symptoms aren’t just confined to a severe headache but many sufferers also experience sickness, skin sensitivity, inability to concentrate, problems with balance, vision, and speech.
+Migraines aren’t just a headache and this dismissal is often the bane of migraines sufferers’ patience.
+Symptoms aren’t just severe headache, but many sufferers also experience sickness, skin sensitivity, inability to concentrate, problems with balance, vision, and speech.

 All of these symptoms can make earning a living and leading a normal life very very difficult.

-For those living with chronic migraines, both work life and social life are greatly impaired.
-Some sufferers get occasional respite or relief from medicine; however, many are never free from the grip of the pain and symptoms.
-In total, twelve types of migraines have been identified – some people have just one of the symptoms but others less fortunate are plagued by a variety.
+Chronic migraines may be impair both your work life and social life.
+Some sufferers get occasional respite or relief from medicine.
+However, many are never free from the grip of the pain and symptoms.
+In total, there are twelve types of migraines.
+Some people have just one of the symptoms but others less fortunate are plague by a variety.